Spanish Imperative Mood: How to Give Spanish Commands With the Right Tone

 Both affirmative and negative nosotros commands use the present subjunctive:

-- Hablemos español (Let's speak Spanish)
+- Hablemos español

-- Comamos juntos (Let's eat together)
+Let's speak Spanish - Comamos juntos

-There's one exception: the affirmative command for "ir" (to go) is "vamos" instead of "vayamos."
+There's one exception: the affirmative command for "ir" (To go) is "vamos" instead of "vayamos."
 So "Let's go!" is "¡Vamos!"
 But the negative is still "No vayamos" (Let's not go).

 You'll hear "vamos" constantly in conversational Spanish, often shortened to just "¡Venga!" in Spain or "¡Ándale!" in Mexico.